gr-grey/proto1/_pages/about.md

 Computation offers us greater tools than ever to understand biology, and I wish to make a small contribution to that.

-I'd like to breifly talk about 3 fields here:
+I'll breifly talk about 3 fields here:
 **Computational Protein Design** (my grad research), **Genomics** (what I hope to do next) and **Programing** (an activity I enjoy a ton).